wazuh/wazuh-qa/tests/performance/test_data_analysis/README.md

 # Statistical Data Analyzer Module

-This module contains a basic test that allows you to perform statistical analysis and calculations on two sets of data and to make comparisons between them.
+This module contains a basic test that allows you to perform statistical analysis and calculations on two data sets and to make comparisons between them.
 This allows to detect significant differences between the two sets automatically.

 This test uses t-Student, Levene and ANOVA tests to detect possible significant differences in the metrics of the data sets.
 If such differences exist, comparisons are made between the main statistics with respect to a threshold value which, if exceeded, is marked as an error and reported conveniently.